 You can create interactive content with other programs, such as Resolume, Modul8, Millumin or even audiovisual interactive tools like Processing, and import the image content directly into ProtoPixel using Syphon technology.
-Just activate syphon output in the content producing program and note the server name and application name.
+In order to use this technology inside ProtoPixel Create, activate the Syphon output inside the software you would like use.

-Create then a Syphon Content and choose the syphon source from the drop down menu.
+Then add a Content > Syphon and select the application from the Source drop down menu in the INSPECTOR panel.
 The content should appear in the view ready to be mapped, as any other content.